sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 - BGP Session is **"configured and established"** between ARS’s instance IP ("10.0.3.4", "10.0.3.5") and NVA’s private IP(10.0.1.4)
 - BGP session is **"NOT configured but established"** between ARS’s instance IP (10.0.3.4,10.0.3.5) and VPN/ER Gateway’s BGP endpoint IPs (10.0.0.4 and 10.0.0.5).
-    - Diagrams often show a BGP session between ARS and VPN/ER Gateway although that physically not
+    - Diagrams often show a BGP session between ARS and VPN/ER Gateway that are logical because they are not configured, but established NVA <---> ARS <---> Azure platform <--to--> VNet Gateway
     - When ARS’s branch-to-branch traffic is enabled, ARS learns about the on-prem routes that come through the VPN/ER Gateway through the connection ARS has with Azure Routing not by establishing a connection to VPN/ER Gateway’s BGP endpoints IPs
 - Each IP address in the Neighbor column has 2 entries because the gateway has 2 instances under the hood.